 County Louth Road Safety Plan

 Road Safety Together Working Groups were established in every county as per action No 43 of the National Road Safety Strategy 2013-2020 and are complementary to the national road safety strategy.
-The County Louth group is in the process of producing the County’s first Road Safety Action Plan by co-ordinating a multi-agency road safety policy and implementation at a local level.
+The County Louth group has produced the County’s first Road Safety Action Plan by co-ordinating a multi-agency road safety policy and implementation at a local level.

-The Co Louth Road Safety Plan covering the four year period 2017 to 2020 will offer strategic direction for road safety in the County.
-The document will outline the actions to be undertaken in the County to improve the safety of our roads.
+The Co Louth Road Safety Plan covering the four year period 2017 to 2020 offers strategic direction for road safety in the County.
+The document outlines the actions to be undertaken in the County to improve the safety of our roads.
 To view the plan click HERE